 In Utuado, their grandmother lost her house and all her personal belongings.
 Now she stays with them and their parents, with their chronically ill grandfather who uses a wheelchair for mobility in a house with stairs and two small bedrooms.
 Their neighbors help bring medicines and other staples.
 No government official has visited them.

-An elderly woman lived in her small house in Maricao for decades.
+Loss is not something new to many of the people we met, including this elderly woman, Doña Clarisa, who had lost everything many times over.
+She lived in her small house in Maricao for decades.
 When the hurricane hit, it tore apart her roof, allowing rain to flood her house, and forcing her to move out.
+Though devastated, Doña Clarisa did not waste time feeling sorry for herself, and instead accepted her loss, and started working on making her situation better.
 The Brigada Solidaria del Oeste brought her tarps to patch up her roof and keep the rain out.
 Her neighbors have collaborated to provide her with food and other basic supplies.